 How to correctly set up the campaign criteria?

-Set up DSP campaign
+Set up the DSP campaign

-On SmartyAds DSP media buyers can choose the ad campaign type they want to run as there are plenty of digital ad formats.
-After that basic campaign settings should be selected. media buyers can also configure targeting up to 30+ targeting options, or launch a retargeting campaign.
+On SmartyAds DSP, media buyers can choose the ad campaign type they want to run, as there are plenty of digital ad formats.
+After that, basic campaign settings should be selected.
+Media buyers can also configure targeting up to 30+ targeting options or launch a retargeting campaign.

 Targeting

-When the campaign settings are filled it's time to download the creative ad unit.
-As soon as the creative gets approved by the platform moderation team, the campaign is officially activated, and the automatic media buying is started.
+When the campaign settings are filled out, it's time to download the creative ad unit.
+As soon as the creative gets approved by the platform moderation team, the campaign is officially activated, and automatic media buying is started.

 The mechanism of ad serving on DSP